romany2021/home-assistant.io/source/_integrations/tradfri.markdown

 There is currently no dedicated core integration for the Dirigera hub released in October 2022.

 The Dirigera hub can, however, be integrated directly via the [HomeKit device](/integrations/homekit_controller/) integration.
 This configuration even provides events for motion sensors and buttons, which the original integration lacks.
+Alternatively, Dirigera can be controlled via Matter server integration.
+To activate, go to Dirigera Settings > Integrations > Matter Bridge.
+Connect with provided code via Home Assistant phone app and you will have all Ikea devices added under the Matter Bridge.
 {% endnote %}